websecurify/node-vortex/README.md

 * **running** - the node is running and it is available for interaction.
 * **halting** - the node is halting and will soon become unavailable for interaction.
 * **stopped** - the node is stopped.

+These states are also exposed when quering a node via the status action, i.e.

+	vortex status # shows a state such as booting, running, halthing, stoppped